 taking measures against the threat of chemical, biological, radiological and nuclear terrorism and undertaking the measures necessary to prevent the acquisition, transfer and use for terrorist purposes of chemical, biological, radio logical and nuclear materials as well as to prevent illegal acts against high risk chemical, biological, radiological and nuclear facilities.

-Cooperation shall consider relevant available assessments, such as those of the relevant bodies of the UN and the Council of Europe and conducted in mutual consultation between the Parties.
+Cooperation may consider relevant available assessments, such as those of the relevant bodies of the UN and the Council of Europe and conducted in mutual consultation between the Parties.

+[UK accepted GE proposal to add “shall consider”]

 Article 21